 This part of the development is often a fixed point, because voter fluctation among the small and large parties keeps the political landscape in motion.
 Both voters and parties may shift across the left-right spectrum.
 Small parties and marginal parties may change, but the system aways remains a two-party system at its core.
 In this case, figures 6 and 7 show the final vote distribution of the system.

-Figure 6 contrasts the original distribution (blue) with the final one (orange) and figure 7 shows the marginalized voters in blue.
+Figure 6 contrasts the original distribution (red) with the final one (yellow) and figure 7 shows the marginalized voters in red.
 They are marginalized, because no party represents them, even if they vote for one of the remaining options.
 In this configuration, this is about 47% of the voters.
 Because each of the large parties forming the government alternatingly collect less than 40% of the votes, this form of government is in fact a minority rule.

 Sometimes there is no fluctuation and no small parties will be able to enter the game at this point.
 In this case the system collapses further and eventually becomes a pure two-party system (fig.8, fig.9), as it can be observed in some countries these days.
 All other political forces are gathered under and umbrella name and are mostly irrelevant.
 In this case, about 62% ofthe voters are not represented by any of the two parties.